marctell92/boundless/docs/README.md

 - CSS3

 ### Frameworks, Libraries & Programs Used
-- Github: used to store the projects code.
+- [Github](https://github.com/): used to store the projects code.
-- Git: used for version control by utilizing Gitpod.
+- [Gitpod](https://gitpod.io/workspaces): used for version control.
-- Bootstrap v5.0.0: used to assist with the responsiveness and styling of the website.
+- [Bootstrap v5.0.0.](https://getbootstrap.com/docs/5.0/getting-started/introduction/): used to assist with the responsiveness and styling of the website.
-- Photoshop: used to edit background images.
+- [Photoshop](https://www.adobe.com/products/photoshop.html): used to edit background images.
-- Balsamiq: used for wireframe design.
+- [Balsamiq](https://balsamiq.com/): used for wireframe design.

 ## Testing
 ### W3C Markup Validator and W3C CSS Validator